California (Blink-182 album): Release

 California was the band's first and only release through independent service BMG Rights Management, and was among BMG's first releases through its distribution deal with the Alternative Distribution Alliance.
 The album was initially slated to be self-released, but they decided to work with BMG when that label acquired Vagrant Records.
 Vagrant had a promotional team that, according to Blink's manager Lawrence Varra, understood the culture surrounding the band and genre.
 The deal allowed the band and its management to be in near-complete control of the release and promotion of California.
 "We didn't have to listen to a major label spend the money they wanted to spend, [and] we'd just spend it ourselves the way we wanted to," said Varra.
-Rather than "window" the album — an industry term for its release being exclusively physical for a period of time — the team chose to release California as wide as possible.
+Rather than "window" the album – an industry term for its release being exclusively physical for a period of time – the team chose to release California as wide as possible.
 "We wanted the music to be accessible to the younger kids who listen to it on YouTube and Spotify and different places," he said.
 In addition, they employed ticketing tiers for the California Tour, making it possible for hardcore fans to obtain the best seats, but also allowing it to be affordable for more casual fans.
-However, a hit was not guaranteed: "I was speculative leading up, and nervous.
-This record could have gone either way," said Jon Cohen, EVP of recorded music for BMG.

-In December 2016 the band revealed they were in the process of recording more material for a deluxe edition re-release of the album.
-"It's a double album at this point and it’s more of an extension of what we did in the studio earlier.
+In December 2016, the band revealed they were in the process of recording more material for a deluxe edition re-release of the album.
+"It's a double album at this point and it's more of an extension of what we did in the studio earlier.
 Some of the songs were songs that we did not put on the first album, but are great songs.
 And some are brand new that we just wrote last week," Hoppus said to Billboard.
 On February 28, 2017, Hoppus replied to a message on Twitter in regards of the deluxe edition, stating that it is set to release on May 19, 2017.
 On March 16, 2017, "Parking Lot" was released as the first song from the deluxe edition.